Expert brick replacement, crack repair, and structural restoration for homes and businesses in Fort Worth, Johnson and Tarrant County

 A corroded steel lintel above a garage opening had expanded and cracked the brick courses above it.
 We installed a new galvanized lintel, replaced the damaged brick with color-matched units, and repointed the entire opening perimeter.

 Fort Worth's expansive clay soil is the single largest contributor to brick damage across Tarrant County.
-This clay swells dramatically when saturated by rain and contracts during drought, creating ground movement that shifts foundations, cracks walls, and separates brick veneer from the structural frame.
-Stair-step mortar cracks and horizontal fractures along brick courses are classic signs of clay soil movement affecting homes throughout Fort Worth, Arlington, and the DFW Metroplex.
+This clay swells when saturated by rain and shrinks during drought — a cycle that shifts foundations, cracks walls, and separates brick veneer from the structural frame.
+Stair-step cracks and horizontal fractures along brick courses are classic signs of this movement affecting homes throughout Fort Worth, Arlington, and the DFW Metroplex.

 Freeze-thaw cycles accelerate surface damage.
-Water absorbed into porous brick expands by approximately nine percent when it freezes, generating enough internal pressure to pop the face off individual bricks.
-This process, known as brick spalling in Texas clay soil environments, is visible as flaking, chipping, or crumbling on the brick surface.
+Water absorbed into porous brick expands by roughly nine percent when it freezes, generating enough internal pressure to pop the face off individual bricks — a process known as brick spalling.
 Even a few seasons of freeze-thaw cycling can turn cosmetic issues into structural concerns, particularly on north-facing walls that stay damp longer.
+Using a hammer and chisel to remove damaged units before freeze-thaw worsens them is always the right call.

 Our brick repair portfolio demonstrates the range of masonry issues we resolve for Fort Worth homeowners and property managers: